pubkey/rxdb/docs-src/nodejs-database.md

 });
 ```

-While this approach gives you a database with great performance and persistend, it has two major downsides:
+While this approach gives you a database with great performance and persistent, it has two major downsides:
 - The database size is limited to the memory size
 - Writes can be lost when the Node.js process exists between a write to the memory state and the background persisting.